UNIVERSITY OF WISCONSIN River Falls

 Theme: Systematic Inquiry into Student Learning

-The 2014-2015 Excellence in Teaching and Learning Series program supports faculty members as they systematically inquire about their students' learning in one particular course.
-The data collected will be used to inform existing teaching practices.
+The Excellence in Teaching and Learning Series program supports faculty members as they systematically inquire into their students' learning in one particular course.
+The data collected can then be published as well as used to inform existing teaching practice.

-Participants in the program must complete three critical parts of the project including: completing activities online prior to group meetings, participating in group meetings with other program participants, and meeting individually with the program facilitator1 to discuss their project.
+Participants in the program must complete three critical parts of the project including: completing activities prior to group meetings, participating in group meetings with other program participants, and meeting individually with the program coordinator* to discuss their project.

 Who Can Participate?